 Getting To Devil's Pool

-After a short boat ride to the island, the tour guide helps you to navigate over a series of rocks and shallow sections of rapidly-moving water to the edge of the pool.
+After a short boat ride to the island, your tour guide will help you to navigate over a series of rocks and shallow sections of rapidly moving water to the edge of the pool.
 Once there, entering the pool requires a leap of faith from an overhanging rock.
 You'll need to trust that you won't be swept over the edge; but once you're in, the water is warm and the view is incomparable.

 Swimming at Devil's Pool is only possible during the dry season, when the river level falls and the flow of water is not as strong.
 The pool is therefore generally only open from mid-August to mid-January, during which time Tongabezi Lodge runs five tours per day.
 It is possible to book in advance via their website, or through recommended operators in Zambia and Zimbabwe including Safari Par Excellence and Wild Horizons.
-Tours start from $90 per person, and although it is possible to access the pool independently, a guide is compulsory for safety reasons.
+The lodge's twin-engine boat has space for up to 16 visitors.
+Excursions include a tour of Livingstone Island and an insight into its history from ancient sacrificial site to present-day World Heritage Site.

 Is it Dangerous?